 at the high court

 The case of Giambrone, Velardo and Fitzsimons is emblematic.
-Even though almost all the other people involved in the trial were given heavy sentences, none of these three men have been convicted.
+Even though almost all the other people involved in the trial were given heavy sentences, these three men have not been convicted.
 In the eyes of this country’s courts, it was not sufficiently proven that they knew they were investing in a mafia-type network.
 That they invested their money is proven; that they acted on British territory, or in any case outside of Italy, that is also clear.

 But is this evidence of a growing ’Ndrangheta presence in this country?
 This is harder to say.
 What can be proven in a court of law is not always the same as what is known by investigators.
 And this is where we arrive at the crucial issue: the functioning of the criminal justice system in the UK.

 So, when we ask whether the mafia is present in the UK or not, in reality the question is a little different.
-What one wants to know – sometimes morbidly – are the eye-catching stories, the ‘hidden’ secrets: but when it comes to the mafia the only important reality is the judicial one.
-The rest is merely suggestive intuition: chatter, that seldom leads to strategic responses from institutions.
+What one wants to know – sometimes morbidly – are the eye-catching stories, the ‘hidden’ secrets: but when it comes to the mafia, the only important reality is the judicial one.
+The rest is merely suggestive intuition: chatter, which seldom leads to strategic responses from institutions.
 There are no British judicial truths beyond those few facts that have reached this country as the run-off from investigations conducted in Italy, just like in the case of Operation Metropolis.
-But that is not to definitely state that the ‘Ndrangheta is not active in the UK.
+But that is not to definitely state that the ’Ndrangheta is not active in the UK.

-When it comes to business, the mafia is liquid: as water adapts to the container in which it is poured, so mafias adapt to the context they seek to pervade.
+When it comes to business, the mafia is liquid: as water adapts into the container in which it is poured, so mafias adapt to the context they seek to pervade.
 In the early 1990s, the police in Reggio Calabria revealed that they had intercepted a very interesting conversation: the chief of the most powerful ‘Ndrangheta clan in the province was speaking with his son.